Update of the Handbook on external costs of transport (January 2014)

 In 2006, the European Parliament asked the Commission to present "a generally applicable, transparent and comprehensible model for the assessment of all external costs to serve as the basis for future calculations of infrastructure charges".
 Furthermore, “this model shall be accompanied by an impact analysis of the internalisation of external costs for all modes of transport and a strategy for a stepwise implementation of the model for all modes of transport".
 This request was included in the Directive on the charging of Heavy Goods Vehicles in the EU ("Eurovignette" Directive).

-Work has been organised according to the following lines:
+Work was organised in the following manner:

-Third, the Commission services have worked on an impact assessment on the internalisation of external costs.
-On the basis of the IMPACT study and other sources, tests are being carried out on different options to internalise these external costs and analysing their impact on the economy, on the environment and on society at large.
+- Third, the Commission services have worked on an impact assessment on the internalisation of external costs.
+On the basis of the IMPACT study and other sources, tests are being carried out on different options to internalise these external costs and analysing their impact on the economy, the environment and on society at large.